Ned Kelly: Remains and graves

 Kelly was buried at the Old Melbourne Gaol in what was known as the "old men's yard".
-In May 1881, reports emerged that Kelly's body had been illegally dissected by medical students for study.
-Public outrage at the rumour raised concerns of civil unrest, leading the jail's governor to deny that it had occurred.
+In May 1881, reports emerged that Kelly's body had been illegally dissected by medical students.
+Amid fears of civil unrest over the rumour, the jail's governor denied it had occurred.

-In 1929, the Old Melbourne Gaol was closed for demolition works, during which the remains of felons were uncovered.
-Before being reinterred in a mass grave at Pentridge Prison, skeletal parts were looted by workers and spectators from a number of graves, including one marked with the initials "E.K.", situated apart from the rest on the opposite side of the yard.
-The skull from this grave was handed over to the police and stored at the Victorian Penal Department, and it was then sent to the Australian Institute of Anatomy, Canberra, in 1934.
+In 1929, the Old Melbourne Gaol was closed for demolition work, during which the remains of felons were uncovered.
+Before reinterment in a mass grave at Pentridge Prison, skeletal parts were looted from graves by workers and spectators, including from one marked with the initials "E.K.", situated apart from the others.
+The skull from this grave was handed to police and stored by the Victorian Penal Department, then at the Australian Institute of Anatomy, Canberra, in 1934.
 It went missing but was later found in a safe.
-From 1972, the skull was exhibited at the Old Melbourne Gaol until it was stolen on 12 December 1978.
+From 1972, it was exhibited at the Old Melbourne Gaol until it was stolen in 1978.

-On 9 March 2008, archaeologists announced they believed they had found Kelly's burial site at Pentridge Prison, among the remains of 32 executed felons.
-In 2009, the skull that was stolen in 1978 was handed over for forensic testing along with the Pentridge remains.
-After conducting several tests in 2010–11, the Victorian Institute of Forensic Medicine concluded the skull was not Kelly's.
-Kelly's skeleton was identified among the Pentridge remains through DNA analysis and comparisons to bullet wounds he received at Glenrowan.
-Most of the skull is missing, with what remains of the occipital bone showing cuts consistent with dissection.
+In 2008, archaeologists announced they had likely found Kelly's burial site at Pentridge Prison, among the remains of 32 executed felons.
+The skull that was stolen in 1978 was submitted for forensic testing along with the Pentridge remains, which concluded in 2011 the skull was not Kelly's.
+Kelly's skeleton was identified among the Pentridge remains through DNA and comparisons to bullet wounds he received at Glenrowan.
+Most of the skull is missing, with the occipital bone showing cuts consistent with dissection.

-In 2012, the Victorian government approved the handover of Kelly's bones to his family, who made plans for his final burial and also appealed for the return of his skull.
-On 20 January 2013, following a Requiem Mass at St Patrick's Catholic Church, Wangaratta, Kelly's final wish was granted as his remains were buried in consecrated ground at Greta Cemetery, near his mother's unmarked grave.
+In 2012, the Victorian government approved the handover of Kelly's bones to his family, who arranged his final burial and also appealed for the return of his skull, without success.
+On 20 January 2013, following a Requiem Mass at St Patrick's Catholic Church, Wangaratta, Kelly's remains were buried in accordance with his wishes in consecrated ground at Greta Cemetery, near his mother's unmarked grave.
 It was encased in concrete to prevent looting.

-Kelly's original headstone, along with those of other felons executed at the Old Melbourne Gaol, was repurposed during the Great Depression to construct bluestone walls protecting Melbourne beaches from erosion.
+Kelly's original headstone, along with those of other felons executed at the Old Melbourne Gaol, was repurposed during the Great Depression to construct bluestone walls protecting Melbourne's beaches from erosion.